alui11/uketabs/README.md

 # uketabs
-A very simple, quick, free command line ukulele tab editor
+A very simple and quick command line ukulele ascii tab editor

 This editor is intended to be a quick way to write down a ukulele solo.
-This style of tab does not represent rhythms or decorations.
+This style of tab does not represent rhythms, decorations, or strumming.
 For sharing, teaching, or remembering music over long periods of time, these tabs should be paired with videos.

 ## Run